Kevin-CodeCrew/coding_concepts_sprint_1/Introduction_to_Git.md

 ![Git Status after Additions](./img/git_status_2.png)

-### git reset
-If you ever accidentally add files to your repository that were not intended, you can use the `reset` command to back out the additions prior to commit by typing `git reset`.

 ### git commit
 When you are done making additions/changes, you must commit your changes for them to be reflected in your repo.